 The hospice does not have any designated long term care beds.

 Relatives or carers of patients with palliative care needs who are having psychosocial difficulties can be referred for family support or complementary therapy.

-- Please complete the online hospice referral form and follow these instructions.
+- Please complete the online hospice referral form.